NitpreetB/DetectME/README.md

 ## Ball Path Tracking
 !![football_detection](https://user-images.githubusercontent.com/65519637/224874164-953d9448-9c9a-4bf0-a5c5-4aba0b314993.gif)
 !![basketball_detection](https://user-images.githubusercontent.com/65519637/224876261-795e9efd-3936-4e75-955a-5d2d0d08e98e.gif)

-This is a Machine learning project built on the concepts of object detection and pose detection.
-As a competitive basketball player, I am always looking to improve my game and refine my craft.
-Furthermore, as a big fan of the NBA, I am always inspired by the professional players and the skill moves they are able to pull off.
-Therefore, I thought it would be fascinating to create an application that would be able to detect and compare my gameplay to that of professional basketball players.
-However, as a preliminary step to this ultimate goal, I first needed to create an application that would be able to complete both object detection and pose tracking in real-time.

 ## Getting started
 Get a copy of this project by simply running the git clone command.